elitrefts0012/to_do_app/README.md

-To Do:
+##### To Do:
-  -add task
+  - add task
-  -remove task
+  - remove task
-  -edit task
+  - edit task
-  -save tasks to api
+  - save tasks to api
-  -authentication with user specific task lists
+  - authentication with user specific task lists
-  -users can have multiple task lists
+  - users can have multiple task lists

-Completed:
+##### Completed: